ESCOMP/mizuRoute/docs/source/tech_note/reach_routing.rst

 --------------------------

-If advection and inertia terms are neglected,  1-D Saint-Venant equation :eq:`0.1` and :eq:`0.2` is reduced to
+If advection and inertia terms are neglected (i.e., the 1st and 2nd terms in LHS of :eq:`0.2`), 1-D Saint-Venant equation :eq:`0.1` and :eq:`0.2` is reduced to

 .. math::
    :label: 5.1